Spyroula/COVID-19_today/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I aim to provide a COVID-19 epidemiological situation globally according to john Hopkins University data to better understand the state of the virus worldwide since day one.
+For this project, I aim to provide a COVID-19 epidemiological situation globally according to John Hopkins University data to better understand the state of the virus worldwide since day one.

 ## Methodology<a name="methodology"></a>
 This project follows the CRISP-DM process.